akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 41 - Feast of St. Valentine (14 February 1115)

 The feast was crowded, noisy, suffocating.
 Beatrice moved through it as she always did now—quietly, carefully, watching.

+High in the gallery, the heavy blare of a long trumpet stilled the room, a single, brassy note that sat like an axe-blade over the assembly.

-Then the Queen rose and clapped her hands twice, sharply.
+The Queen rose sharply.

 "A moment."

 The hall stilled.

-"It has come to my attention that certain persons have seen fit to question the judgment of my lord, the king in the matter of our son's betrothal."
+"It has come to my attention that certain persons have seen fit to question the judgment of my lord, the king in the matter of our son’s betrothal."

 A murmur.
 Avice, Eustacia and various others went pale.

 Looking directly at them: "Let me be clear.
-The King's vow is sacred.
+The King’s vow is sacred.
 His choice is final.
 Our son shall marry.
 And the lady Beatrice—" She paused, letting the weight settle.
 She spoke slowly and deliberately "—has my full support.
 Any who trouble her trouble myself and the King."

 She let all sound die completely into silence before turning and sitting.

-The hall erupted in murmurs and whispers, but few if any dared be critical of the young couple.
+The hall erupted in murmurs and whispers, but few if any dared be critical of the young couple in public.

 Beatrice stood frozen in time, tears shining in her eyes.